KCErb/lucky-hasura-docker/GUIDE.md

 ### LHD

 Getting all the configuration with Docker can be challenging, so I'm providing this repository which contains a bunch of Docker-related files.
-It has everything you need (and then some) to use Docker in development *and* deployment, so if you don't want the deployment stuff, you'll have to remove it yourself (until someone wants it out enough to submit a PR).
+It has everything you need (and then some) to use Docker in development *and* deployment, so if you don't want the deployment stuff, you'll have to remove it yourself (until someone wants it out enough to submit a PR to support a development-only mode).
 Here's a link to the repo in case this README and the source get separated:

 [github.com/KCErb/lucky-hasura-docker](https://github.com/KCErb/lucky-hasura-docker)

-I'm going to refer to this repo as LHD (lucky-hasura-docker) throughout the tutorial, so heads up!
+I'm going to refer to this project as LHD (lucky-hasura-docker) and in particular, since the boilerplate is in the `proj_template` directory of the repo, when I refer to `LHD/script/` you can find the directory I'm talking about by looking in `lucky-hasura-docker/proj_template/script/`.

-I plan to use tags and 'releases' and a 'tested on/by' table to communicate clearly how up-to-date this repo is.
-It'll probably take a couple of releases to get right, so hang with me if this is the first one or two :).
-When it's done, you should be able to clearly see 'this copy of the README has been tested on macOS with lucky 0.21.0 crystal 0.34.0 Hasura 1.1.1 Docker Engine 19.03.8' and that copy of the repo will be referencing those versions in its compose files.

-LHD has directories and files that you should add to your Lucky project, so go ahead and clone that down into a separate local directory for a start.
-We'll be modifying it and then moving files from LHD to the lucky project.
+This repo has directories and files that you should add to your Lucky project, so go ahead and clone that down into a separate local directory for a start.
+We'll be modifying it and then moving files over to the Lucky project.

 #### LHD Step 1: Search and Replace